Do Large Code Models Understand Programming Concepts? Counterfactual Analysis for Code Predicates: Experiments

 \subsection{Average Mutation Effect}

-\autoref{tab:overall} shows the Average Mutation Effect (AME) for the three datasets, five mutations, and ten models.
-The table shows that the original unit test correctness rates vary across models.
-AME values are non-zero, which suggests that models do not fully understand the evaluated \predicates.
-In the case of the \textsf{Variable-Names} and \textsf{IfElse-Flip} perturbations, AME values are as high as $33\%$.
+\autoref{tab:overall} shows the $\mathsf{AME}$ for the three datasets, five mutations, and ten models.
+The table shows that the original unit test correctness rates vary across models. $\mathsf{AME}$ values are non-zero, which suggests that models do not fully understand the evaluated \predicates.
+In the case of the \textsf{Variable-Names} and \textsf{IfElse-Flip} perturbations, $\mathsf{AME}$ values are as high as $33\%$.
 On the other hand, the \textsf{Independent-Swap} mutation is the most well-understood.
 While most mutations have similar effects across the two kinds of datasets, the \textsf{DefUse-Break} perturbation shows a relatively lower effect on the HumanEval and MBPP datasets.
 This is likely due to the small number of valid problems --- only 22.

-\textbf{Across Models:} For \textsf{Variable-Name} related perturbations, we can observe that smaller models perform worse and larger models do better.
-This is evident in \autoref{fig:scale}, which shows the AME as a function of the model size.
+\textbf{Across Models:} For \textsf{Variable-Name} related perturbations, we first observe that smaller models perform worse and larger models do better.
+This is evident in \autoref{fig:scale}, which shows the $\mathsf{AME}$ as a function of the model size.
 Secondly, models trained on code (StarCoder) or fine-tuned on code (Llama Code, PaLM 2-$S^*$) perform better than models that are not.
 Perturbations related to control flow and data flow follow a similar trend for model size, but code fine-tuning does not always seem to improve performance.
+GPT4 performs much better on HumanEval and MBPP, but is similar to the other models for the CodeContests dataset.

 \textbf{Correlation across Mutations:} Until now, we have seen the average effect of the perturbations across the datasets. \autoref{fig:corr} shows the correlation between different perturbation types.
 As expected, the two \textsf{Variable-Names} perturbations correlate highly.
 Other perturbations have fairly low correlation, suggesting that our mutations are predicate-specific and have minimal correlated errors.